 “Everybody’s situation is different.
 But if you’re considering retirement, a big question is how to sell your land and equipment, so it’s a good time to learn what goes into a retirement auction.
-Timing is important, and a lot of things favor a 2020 auction.
-We’ve seen an uptick in soybean prices, with China buying again.
-And prices on late-model, low-hour machinery have been really strong,” said Steffes Representative Brad Olstad.
+Timing is important, and many things favor a 2023 auction.
+Prices on late-model, low-hour machinery have been really strong,” said Steffes Representative Brad Olstad.

 A presale evaluation for tax planning is a priority for many.
 Some cases may call for a charitable remainder trust to minimize the immediate tax bite while providing future income for charities.
 Together with the seller, we also decide if a live or timed online auction will best meet the seller’s needs.